Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-backup-and-restore.md

 ### Restoring from a backup

-To restore from a backup, you will [create a new stack](./hubs-cloud-aws-creating-the-stack.md), and you need to provide the necessary information in the stack creation form in the "Restore from Backup" section. **Do *not* perform a stack update to an existing stack to try to restore from a backup** -- this will not work and will likely break things.
+To restore from a backup, you will [create a new stack](./hubs-cloud-aws-creating-the-stack.md), and you need to provide the necessary information in the stack creation form in the "Restore from Backup" section.
+Note that you can only restore backups to stacks in the same region as the original stack, since AWS Backup does not currently support cross-region restores. **Do *not* perform a stack update to an existing stack to try to restore from a backup** -- this will not work and will likely break things.
 You **must** create a new stack to restore from a backup.

 If you want to revert an existing stack to data in a backup, you will first need to delete the stack and then create a new one restored from the backup.
 Deleting the stack is safe once you have confirmed you have a completed database snapshot and a restore point taken at the time you would like to restore to.
 However, it is suggested you first create a new, separate stack on a different domain from the backup before deleting the old stack, to confirm the backup contains the data you expect it to.

 The info you need to provide can be found in the RDS and AWS Backup consoles:

-- The RDS snapshot ARN to restore from
+- The RDS snapshot ID to restore from
 - The AWS Backup vault name to restore from
 - The recovery point ARN to restore from, from the vault

-**Note**: If you are restoring the stack to a new region, different than the original stack, you first must create a copy of the RDS snapshot you'd like to restore to the new region.
-To do so, under "Actions" on the snapshot in the RDS console choose "Copy".
-Once the copy finishes, you should then specify the ARN to the new, copied snapshot when creating your stack in the new region.

 #### Restoring Secrets